timmknight/timmknight.github.io/_posts/2015-10-10-first-class-functions-javascript.md

 So again we see that functions are object that have properties.
 One of those properties being the function itself which you can invoke.
 This is very powerful because it means functions are first-class and we can do lots of cool things with them.
 Lets take a look at some of the ways functions are used in JavaScript.
 You've already seen function statements, these are pulled into memory when it's execution context is created.
 This means that they can be called before they're created.
 This is known as hoisting or more techinally function declaration hoisting.

 Or as Nicholas Zakas put it in his fantastic book:

-> <a href="http://www.amazon.com/gp/product/1118026691/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1118026691&linkCode=as2&tag=blog0a05a-20&linkId=6KJBKAOWF36GTSIU">"This doesn't throw an error because the function declaration is read first before the code begins to exectue."</a>
+> <a class='external' href="http://www.amazon.com/gp/product/1118026691/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1118026691&linkCode=as2&tag=blog0a05a-20&linkId=6KJBKAOWF36GTSIU">"This doesn't throw an error because the function declaration is read first before the code begins to exectue."</a>
 {% highlight javascript %}
 hello();